SeanDaBlack/KelloggBot/README.md

 `export PATH=$PATH:$(pwd)`

+`python req.py` to run.
+It will loop until you kill the job. `ctrl + c` in your terminal to give the pro lifes a break (optional).

+mac:

 You might also get a trust issue with the downloaded driver being unverified.
 To fix that, run

 `xattr -d com.apple.quarantine chromedriver`

 this just tells the OS it's safe to use this driver, and Selenium will start working.
 See https://timonweb.com/misc/fixing-error-chromedriver-cannot-be-opened-because-the-developer-cannot-be-verified-unable-to-launch-the-chrome-browser-on-mac-os/ for more info.

-`python req.py` to run.
-It will loop until you kill the job. `ctrl + c` in your terminal to give the pro lifes a break (optional).